Irish DPC Guidance Note: How to Obtain Valid GDPR Cookie Consent

 The Irish DPC emphasizes that the expiry period of any cookie should be proportional to its purpose.

-For example, your cookies for remembering what a shopper has in their shopping cart should not have an indefinite lifespan.
+For example, cookies used to remember what a shopper has in their shopping cart should not be kept indefinitely.

 Instead, it should expire once it serves its purpose.